 Water heaters are built with a thermocouple that is triggered to prevent explosions or leaks.
 This safety mechanism is connected to a temperature sensor inside the tank.
 A thermostat tells the gas valve to let out some more gas when the water gets too cold.

-When a thermocouple rod gets bent, it could be obstructing the mechanism from triggering the pilot light.
+When a thermocouple rod gets bent, it could be obstructing the mechanism for triggering the pilot light.
 Turn off your gas, see if anything looks out of place.
-If everything looks alright, move onto the next possibility.
+If everything looks alright, move on to the next possibility.